darcyMaz/YTtoPSP/README.md

 * Nodejs is another really useful tool that you will have to download.
 Go to the download guide below to get started downloading it and make sure to add it to path!

 * <a href="https://nodejs.org/en/download"> Download NodeJS here. </a>
-* <a href="https://www.digitalocean.com/community/tutorials/node-js-environment-setup-node-js-installation"> Nodejs download guide </a>
+* <a href="https://www.digitalocean.com/community/tutorials/node-js-environment-setup-node-js-installation"> Nodejs download guide, both Windows and Mac </a>

 3. ffmpeg
 * ffmpeg is a collaborative project that allows users to handle the conversion of music.
 The submodule uses it, so you'll need it!
 The following tutorial shows how you can download it on Windows and add it to path.
 Although it uses Windows 10 in the tutorial, the same process will work on Windows 11.